Kotlin/dokka/docs/topics/runners/cli.md

 | `org.freemarker`        | `freemarker`       | 2.3.31      | [mvnrepository](https://mvnrepository.com/artifact/org.freemarker/freemarker/2.3.31)             |

-### Running with command line arguments
+### Running with command line options

-You can pass command line arguments to configure the CLI runner.
+You can pass command line options to configure the CLI runner.

-At the very least you need to provide the following arguments:
+At the very least you need to provide the following options:

 * `-pluginsClasspath` - a list of absolute/relative paths to downloaded dependencies, separated by semi-colons `;`
 * `-sourceSet` - an absolute path to code sources to generate documentation for
 * `-outputDir` - an absolute/relative path of the documentation output directory